Position: Stop Evaluating AI with Human Tests, Develop Principled, AI-specific Tests instead: Related Work and the Shift in Language

 This concern is not limited to cognitive assessments.
-It also applies to domains like personality and social psychology, where several studies have administered personality inventories to LLMs~\cite{caron2023manipulating,huang2023humanity, jiang2023evaluating, mei2024turing} and even assessed so-called "dark triad" traits such as Machiavellianism, psychopathy, and narcissism~\cite{li2022gpt}.

-\paragraph{Critical investigations of benchmarking practices} We are not the first to criticize the aforementioned practices. ~\citet{mccoy2023embers} demonstrate that LLMs are influenced by task, input and output probability.
+It also applies to domains like personality and social psychology, where several studies have administered personality inventories to LLMs~\cite{caron2023manipulating,huang2023humanity, jiang2023evaluating, mei2024turing} and even assessed so-called "dark triad" traits such as Machiavellianism, psychopathy, and narcissism~\cite{li2022gpt}.\\\\ \textbf{Critical investigations of evaluation practices} We are not the first to criticize the aforementioned practices. ~\citet{mccoy2023embers} demonstrate that LLMs are influenced by task, input and output probability.
 For example, LLMs perform better when the correct answer is a common string.
 The authors conclude that LLMs should not be evaluated as if they are humans, but as a completely different type of system.
-Similarly, ~\citet{suhr2023challenging} find that LLMs answers to personality inventories do not generate the same variance patterns as they do in humans.
+Complementarily,~\citet{schroder2025large} demonstrate that subtle semantic changes in test items lead to significantly different responses between humans and LLMs.
+Similarly, ~\citet{suhr2023challenging} find that LLMs answers to personality inventories do not generate the same variance patterns as they do in humans.~\citet{jung2026psychometrictestsworklarge} show empirically, that instruments for constructs of sexism, racism and morality do not transfer to LLMs, specifically by rejecting ecological validity based on rank correlations with downstream task performance.
 On a higher level, ~\citet{weidinger2025toward} call for building a science of evaluation for generative AI and propose that evaluation metrics should reflect real world performance, be iteratively refined, and follow a clear set of norms.
 Lastly, ~\citet{salaudeen2025validity} extensively discuss the concept of validity from a machine learning perspective and apply their framework to multiple benchmarks and accompanying measurement claims.